 - Additional confectioners’ sugar for sprinkling on top

-- In a large mixing bowl, use a hand mixer to beat butter and confectioners' sugar until blended.
+- In a large mixing bowl, use a hand mixer to beat the butter and confectioners' sugar until blended.
 Slowly beat in 1 and ½ cups flour.

-- While baking, in a small bowl whisk eggs, sugar, zest, lemon juice, milk and remaining 3 T flour until frothy.
+- While baking, in a small bowl whisk eggs, sugar, zest, lemon juice, milk, and remaining 3 T flour until frothy.
 Pour over the hot crust.

-- Turn oven to 325 degrees and bake an additional 18-20 minutes until the top is lightly brown.
+- Turn oven to 325 degrees and bake for an additional 18-20 minutes until the top is lightly brown.
 Cool completely on a wire rack.
 Dust the top with additional confectioners' sugar.
 Cut into bars and refrigerate leftovers.